Religious Liberty

 In re COVID-Related Restrictions on Religious Servs., 326 A.3d 626 (Del.
 2024) (en banc).

-- Picking up where the the earlier case for Rev. Dr. Bullock left off, this state court case for Pastor Alan Hines of Townsend Freewill Baptist Church and Rev. David W. Landow of Emmanuel Orthodox Presbyterian Church, focused in on how Governor Carney’s forced closure of churches had violated Delaware’s “core values” and William Penn’s promise in the very first sentence of the very same document that the Governor had sworn to uphold: Article I, § 1 of the Delaware Constitution.
+- This case for Pastor Alan Hines of Townsend Freewill Baptist Church and Rev. David W. Landow of Emmanuel Orthodox Presbyterian Church, squarely presented and focused in on how Governor Carney’s forced closure of churches had violated Delaware’s “core values” and William Penn’s promise in the very first sentence of the very same document that the Governor had sworn to uphold: Article I, § 1 of the Delaware Constitution.

-- What followed was 4 1/2 years of litigation and over 137,000 words of exhaustive legal briefing addressing the meaning and scope of the religious liberty protections in Delaware’s Constitution as the case wound its way through the Delaware Court of Chancery, the Delaware Superior Court, and finally to the Delaware Supreme Court.
+- What followed was more than 2 1/2 years of litigation and over 137,000 words of exhaustive legal briefing addressing the meaning and scope of the religious liberty protections in Delaware’s Constitution as the case wound its way through the Delaware Court of Chancery, the Delaware Superior Court, and finally to the Delaware Supreme Court.

 - The central legal question on appeal was: Does the Governor of Delaware have “discretion” to do something that the Delaware Constitution twice expressly states he has “no power” to do?